I have succumbed to the most popular enquiry on here. ‘What stuff do you practice?’

 If my ‘chops’ feel like they are already in the zone I just start playing…

 Next, on a free day I do some Arban, a few studies only.
-My favourites are:
+One of my favourites is:

 Arban Page 14, number 16

-I do this little exercise almost every day.
+I do this little exercise almost every other day, I suppose.
 I play it as sustained as possible.
 The psychology for me is to treat each phrase as one long note; at least, as far as the use of air goes.
 I play this one four times: single tongue, back tongue only, double tongue and backwards double tongue (yes, k,t,k,t,etc).

-I would progress to the next exercise but I have never perfected this one!
+I would progress to the next exercise in the book but I have never perfected this one to my satisfaction!
+Adolf Herseth would play this simple study four times as his daily warm-up and he did okay.

 I play the next two pages for stamina.
 Numbers 41 – 45 are just for limbering up.
 Sometimes, if I have been out all day and get in about ten at night, I will play number 46 through once because if I don’t have time to practice, this will give me a workout.